AppliedLogicSystems/ALSProlog/docs/docs/guide/13-Using-the-Prolog-Shell.md

 * Commands
 * Queries
 Commands are specified by the :- prefix, while queries are specified by the ?-prefix.
 The only difference between the two is that queries write the message
-‘yes.’ to the screen if the goal succeeds, and ‘no.’ if the goal fails, while commands do not write any result on the screen.
+'yes.' to the screen if the goal succeeds, and 'no.' if the goal fails, while commands do not write any result on the screen.

 ## 13.1.2 Command Line Editing and History
 The ALS Prolog TTY shell supports command line editing and history similar to that for the Linux Bash shell.
 One can move left or right on the line using the left or right arrow keys, can delete characters using the delete key, can insert characters by typing or by selecting some text and using the ^V (control-v) key.
 If the command history is turned on, the up arrow key allows you to walk backward through previously submitted commands.